A System of Categories of Being and Knowledge: The Categories of Ontology, Epistemology, Logic, and Reason

 An Introduction to Categorizing “Everything”

-If we want to categorize “everything” we must consider reality (what is, ontologically speaking), how we conceptualize it (process), our thoughts and conceptions about what we process (product), how we speak about it (language), how we can judge truth based on that (epistemology), how we can communicate all of that to each other (symbology), and how we retain knowledge about all that “human knowledge.”
+If we want to categorize “everything” we must consider reality (what is, ontologically speaking), how we conceptualize it (the process), our thoughts and conceptions about what we process (the product), how we speak about it (our language), how we can judge truth based on that (epistemology), how we can communicate all of that to each other (symbology), and how we retain knowledge about all that real and imagined human experince (“human knowledge“).
 Then on-top of that we must construct “a formal meta-logical system.”

-In other words we must consider “what is,” and our perception of “what is,” our thoughts on “what might be,” and how we speak about all that… and then create a system that accounts for all of this (even if we want to later transpose it onto a system that say only deals with language or only considers reality).
+In other words we must consider “what is,” our perception of “what is,” our thoughts on “what might be,” and how we speak about all that… and then create a system that allows for the categorization of all of this and the absence of it AKA “everything” (even if we want to later transpose this onto a system that say only deals with language or only considers reality, it only makes sense to start with everything and whittle our way down to specific “sub-categories).

 Our main categories below will deal with all this, and will thus be categories of being/reality (ontology) and human knowledge/understanding (epistemology)…or just “human being and knowledge” for short.